sachinkumar490/sachinkumar490/README.md

-- 👋 Hi, I’m @sachinkumar490
+- 👋 Hi, I’m @sachin
-- 👀 I’m interested in Software and Development
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...